 Statute of Limitations in Small Claims Court Cases

-All claims must be filed before the statute of limitations has run.
+All cases must be filed before a certain deadline called the statute of limitations.
 The statute of limitations is a legal term that means the time someone has to file a claim.
-The time limit varies depending on the type of the case.
-If the case involves personal injury to you, the case must be filed within two years of the injury or two years of when you first learned of the injury.
+The statute of limitations is different depending on the type of case.
+If you were hurt, you have two years from the date of the injury or the date the injury is discovered to file your claim.
 (A child has two years from the date of his or her eighteenth birthday).
-If an oral contract (or oral agreement) was broken, you have two years after the agreement was broken to file your case.
+If the case involves an oral contract which was broken or breached, you have two years from the date of the breach to file your action.
 If a written contract was broken, you have three years from when the agreement was broken.
-If you lost money because you were tricked or lied to, you have three years from when you learn of the deceit to file your case.
+If you were the victim of fraud, you have three years from when you first learn of the fraud to file your case.
 It is often difficult to find out when it is too late to file.
-It is better to file your case sooner, and let the judge decide, rather than later and lose having your case heard.
+It is better to file sooner, rather than later, and let the judge decide.

-Where are Small Claims Court Cases Heard in Fresno County?
+Filing Fee for Small Claims Court cases in Fresno County

-In Fresno County, small claims court cases are heard in 1 courthouse across the County.
-The website address for Fresno County Superior Court (which will have more information for small claims court cases) is: www.fresnosuperiorcourt.org.
+Small Claims Court cases are heard in 1 courthouse across the County.
+The website address for Fresno County Superior Court is: www.fresnosuperiorcourt.org.
 Here are the following locations where Small Claims Court cases are heard in Fresno County:

 B. F. Sisk Courthouse